HMRC aims to process the majority of claims within 28 days. However, it can take up to 100 days to get your money.

+Also, as HMRC highlights in its annual report, the total number of R&D Tax claims is increasing.
 This is putting more strain on the organisation and contributing to increasing turnaround times.

-Time of year
+The time of year

 For this reason, it usually takes HMRC more time to process claims from larger companies, like those applying for the RDEC scheme.

-But through GrantTree’s Advance Funding service, we could advance you up to 80% of your claim size up to six months before your filing date.
+In summary, you could be waiting a while for your R&D Tax Credits.
+But through GrantTree’s R&D Advance Funding service, we could advance you up to 80% of your claim size up to six months before your filing date.

 Through Advance Funding, you could accelerate your investments in staff and equipment and bring your product or service to market sooner.